RobertDWhite/WhiteMatterTech/content/posts/politics-dashboard/index.md

 Three categories, ~50 X handles split across them.
 ArgoCD watches the manifests and auto-syncs.
 Images come from GitHub Actions on every push to `main`, multi-arch (`linux/amd64`, `linux/arm64`), tagged `:main`, `:sha-<short>`, and on tag pushes, semver.

-End-to-end change cycle for a new X handle: ~30 seconds. `sops --set` on the secret, `git push`, ArgoCD applies, `kubectl rollout restart deployment/politics-api -n politics` so the new env var is picked up by a fresh pod.
+The end-to-end change cycle for a new X handle is approximately thirty seconds: `sops --set` updates the secret, `git push` initiates the ArgoCD reconciliation, and `kubectl rollout restart deployment/politics-api -n politics` ensures that a fresh pod receives the new environment variable.

-Adding a new category requires editing the configmap and the secret, both committed to the same repo, so it is one commit and one rollout.
+Adding a new category requires edits to the ConfigMap and Secret, both committed to the same repository; the resulting change requires one commit and one rollout.

 ## Engineering issues encountered

-A short post-mortem on five issues that took non-trivial time.
-Recording them so the next person who hits them spends less.
+A brief post-mortem follows, covering five issues that required non-trivial investigation.
+The intent is to reduce the diagnostic burden for the next operator who encounters them.

-**1. Reasoning-model `<think>` tags appearing in summaries.** When I swapped in qwen3 and deepseek-r1 variants, output started including `<think>... long chain-of-thought ...</think>` before the actual summary.
-Mitigation: a single `re.sub(r"<think>.*?</think>", "", text, flags=re.DOTALL)` after each LLM response, before storage or display.
-Any application that lets users select arbitrary models eventually hits this.
-It's worth building in from day one.
+**1. Reasoning-model `<think>` tags appearing in summaries.** When I substituted qwen3 and deepseek-r1 variants, their output included `<think>...</think>` material before the user-facing summary.
+The mitigation is a `re.sub(r"<think>.*?</think>", "", text, flags=re.DOTALL)` after each LLM response and before storage or display.
+Applications that permit arbitrary model selection should anticipate this output format and handle it deliberately.

 **2. nginx `rewrite ... break` halts subsequent `set` directives.** First attempt at a runtime-configurable upstream: